Skip to Content

 2022 – “Winged Wolf”, monumental piece at the International Tourism Fair.
 Madrid, Spain.

-2022 – “Great masters, masterpieces of Mexican art” at POST Houston.
+2022 – “Great Masters, Masterpieces of Mexican Art” at POST Houston.
 Texas, USA.

 2022 – “The Craft of Beauty.
-Great Artisans of Oaxaca” at the gallery 1450 Estación de las artes.
+Great Artisans of Oaxaca.” at the 1450 Art Station gallery.
 Oaxaca, Mexico.

 2022 – “Oaxacan Gold by Greg Davis” at the Art Center Waco.
 Texas, USA.